linode/manager/docs/development-guide/15-api-events.md

 ## In Progress Events

-Some events messages are meant to be displayed alongside a progress bar to show the user the percentage of the action's completion.
-When an action is in progress, the polling interval switches to every two seconds to provide the user with real-time feedback.
+Some event messages are meant to be displayed alongside a progress bar to show the user the percentage of the action's completion.
+When an action is in progress, the polling interval switches to every two seconds to provide real-time feedback.

-Despite receiving a `percent_complete` value from the API, not all actions are suitable for displaying visual progress, often time because they're too short, or we ony receive 0% and 100% from the endpoint.
+Despite receiving a `percent_complete` value from the API, not all actions are suitable for displaying visual progress, often because they're too short, or we only receive 0% and 100% from the endpoint.
 To allow only certain events to feature the progress bar, their action keys must be added to the `ACTIONS_TO_INCLUDE_AS_PROGRESS_EVENTS` constant.

 ## Displaying Events in snackbars